Demagogue: Emotional oratory and personal charisma

+Tactics

-Below are described a number of methods by which demagogues have manipulated and incited crowds throughout history.
+There are a number of common tactics demagogues have employed throughout history to manipulate public sentiment and incite crowds.
 Not all demagogues use all of these methods, and no two demagogues use exactly the same methods to gain popularity and loyalty.
 Even ordinary politicians use some of these techniques from time to time; a politician who failed to stir emotions at all would have little hope of being elected.
-What these techniques have in common, and what distinguishes demagogues' use of them, is their consistent use to shut down reasoned deliberation by stirring up overwhelming passion.
+What these techniques have in common, and what distinguishes demagogues' use of them, is their consistent intent to prevent reasoned deliberation by stirring up overwhelming passion.

-Sometimes, a statesman, the kind of politician genuinely concerned with good policy, may need to resort to demagogic tactics in order to thwart a real demagogue—to "fight fire with fire".
-A real demagogue uses these tactics without restraint; a statesman, only to avert greater harm to the nation.
-In contrast to a demagogue, a statesman's ordinary rhetoric seeks "to calm rather than excite, to conciliate rather than divide, and to instruct rather than flatter."
+In contrast to a demagogue, a politician's ordinary rhetoric seeks "to calm rather than excite, to conciliate rather than divide, and to instruct rather than flatter."

 Scapegoating

 The most fundamental demagogic technique is scapegoating: blaming the in-group's troubles on an out-group, usually of a different ethnicity, religion, or social class.
 For example, McCarthy claimed that all of the problems of the U.S. resulted from "communist subversion."
 Denis Kearney blamed all the problems of laborers in California on Chinese immigrants.
 Hitler blamed Jews for Germany's defeat in World War I as well as the economic troubles that came afterward.
 This was central to his appeal: many people said that the only reason they liked Hitler was because he was against the Jews.
 Fixing blame on the Jews gave Hitler a way to intensify nationalism and unity.